-Note: Chinese-language gift cards are usually printed with a red name on a white card.
+Note: Mandarin-language gift cards are usually printed with a red name on a white card.

-- In some Western countries, it is acceptable to unwrap the gift directly after receiving it, so as to thank the giver and to compliment them on the gift. - In Western custom, wedding guests who are not close relatives of the bride or groom are usually expected to give the new couple a beautiful or practical gift rather than money.
-Some couples provide a wedding registry with gifts for invited guests to buy either individually or collectively. - When visiting a sick person at the hospital, it is proper to bring fresh fruit. - Upon the passing of a friend or relative in Taiwan, it is appropriate to send a wreath of flowers with a written epitaph to the public funeral service. - For funerals, written dedications, sympathy cards, banners and other epitaphs, as well as notes on wreaths, flower baskets, funeral crosses, and other gifts have the name of the deceased inscribed at the top with an accompanying expression appropriate to their gender and religion.
-The bottom of the epitaph carries the name of the person giving the offering with a phrase conveying their condolences.
-The Western custom is to write the phrase "With deepest sympathy" at the top of a signed condolence card and place it in an envelope that carries the name of the deceased, such as "To the Funeral of the Late Minister John Smith."
-When attending a funeral, it is appropriate for men to wear a dark suit with a black or dark tie and for women to wear a dark or black dress.
+- In some Western countries, it is acceptable to unwrap the gift directly after receiving it, to thank the giver, and to compliment them on the gift. - Upon the passing of a friend or relative in Taiwan, it is appropriate to send a wreath of flowers with a written epitaph to the public funeral service.
+When visiting a sick person at the hospital, it is proper to bring flowers and fruit. - For the epitaphs displayed at Taiwanese funerals, an elegiac couplet is written at the center, the name of the deceased is inscribed at the top with an accompanying expression appropriate to their gender and religion, and the bottom of the epitaph carries the name of the person giving the offering with a phrase conveying their condolences.
+The Western custom is to write and sign a condolence card to the family of the deceased expressing sympathy for their loss.
+When attending a Western-style funeral, it is appropriate for men to wear a dark or black suit and tie, and for women to wear a dark or black dress.